hjdhjd/homebridge-unifi-protect/README.md

 - **Support for multiple controllers.** This plugin can support multiple UniFi Protect controllers.
 If you have more than one controller, it's easy to add them to this plugin, and integrate them seamlessly into HomeKit.

-- **Doorbell ring support** This plugin provides support for [UniFi Protect G4 Doorbell](https://store.ui.com/collections/unifi-protect/products/uvc-g4-doorbell).
+- **Doorbell ring support.** This plugin provides support for [UniFi Protect G4 Doorbell](https://store.ui.com/collections/unifi-protect/products/uvc-g4-doorbell).
 We currently support doorbell rings, motion detection, video, and receiving audio. *Using the microphone to send audio is not currently supported*.

 - **Automatic *continuous* detection and configuration of all UniFi Protect devices.** By default - all of your supported UniFi Protect devices are made available in HomeKit without needing any further configuration on your part.
 Additionally, if you add or remove cameras or other devices to your UniFi Protect controller, this plugin will autodetect those configuration changes and add or remove those devices in HomeKit, seamlessly, *in realtime*.